cloudnative-pg/plugin-barman-cloud/web/docs/installation.md

 The cert-manager API is ready
 ```

-Both checks are necessary to proceed with the installation.
+Both checks are required before proceeding with the installation.

-## Step 2 - Install the barman-cloud Plugin
+## Installing the Barman Cloud Plugin

-Use `kubectl` to apply the manifest for the latest commit in the `main` branch:
+Install the plugin using `kubectl` by applying the manifest for the latest
+release:

 <!-- x-release-please-start-version -->

 ```sh
 kubectl apply -f \
   https://github.com/cloudnative-pg/plugin-barman-cloud/releases/download/v0.3.0/manifest.yaml
 ```

 <!-- x-release-please-end -->

 Example output: